 - Loss of consortium

 Hate crimes are awful, horrifying events that should not be tolerated or ignored.
 You should not be forced to suffer for who you are and your attacker should not be allowed to walk away unaffected by the incident.
 There are fair, just, and legal methods to obtain compensation for your experience.

-At Russell and Hill, PLLC, our attorney are determined and committed to assist you with preparing a powerful and compelling claim to recover full and fair compensation for your injuries.
+At Russell and Hill, PLLC, our attorney is determined and committed to assisting you with preparing a powerful and compelling claim to recover full and fair compensation for your injuries.
 For more information, contact us today by giving us a call at 800-529-0842 or filling out our contact form.